Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Introduction

-Then, we depart from the single source case and study the problem when there are more sources.
-In Theorem~\ref{thm:two-sources-hard}, we prove that \reachfast becomes \NP-hard even if there are just two sources and the temporal graph is rather restricted: the graph has lifetime 1 and has (static) diameter 6.
-This indicates that tractability requires some constraints in the input temporal graph.
-We derive, efficient algorithms for \reachfast for several graph classes of the underlying network.
-Firstly, we consider several parallel paths with common endpoints.
-For this class, Algorithm~\ref{alg:two-sources-distinct-paths} solves \reachfast two sources in polynomial time, when the sources are the endpoints of the paths.
-For trees, Algorithm~\ref{alg:Multiple-Source-Tree} solves \reachfast in polynomial time for any number of sources.
-Our last result considers graphs of bounded treewidth; this class of graphs has received a lot of attention in the past.
-We show that in this case \reachfast can be encoded in Monadic Second Order logic, where the size of the formula depends only on the deadline by which we wish to reach all the vertices from every source.
+The next logical step, is to consider \reachfast for multiple sources, since networks may have multiple key vertices that need to reach the whole network.
+In Theorem~\ref{thm:two-sources-hard}, we prove that \reachfast becomes \NP-hard even if there are just two sources and the temporal graph is rather restricted: the graph has lifetime 1 and (static) diameter 6.
+This indicates that tractability requires some constraints on the input underlying graph.
+We derive efficient algorithms for \reachfast for several graph classes of the underlying network.
+For trees, we show that \reachfast can be solved in polynomial time for any number of sources.
+Our next result considers graphs of bounded treewidth.
+We show that in this case, \reachfast can be encoded in Monadic Second Order logic, where the size of the formula depends only on the deadline by which we want to reach all the vertices from every source.
+Then, using Courcelle's Theorem, we get a fixed parameter tractable algorithm for the problem, parameterized by the treewidth of the graph and the lifetime of the optimal solution that works for any number of sources.
+Finally, we consider a graph formed by several parallel paths with two common endpoints.
+For this class of graphs, we design a polynomial-time algorithm for \reachfast when there are only two sources and they are the endpoints of the paths.
 Then, using Courcelle's Theorem, we get a fixed parameter tractable algorithm for the problem, parameterized by the treewidth of the graph and the lifetime of the optimal solution that works for any number of sources.